 Fees rebate for part-time lawyers

-If you are a part-time lawyer in private practice you may be eligible for a rebate on your practising fee.
+If you are a part-time lawyer, you may be eligible for a rebate on your practising fee.
 The rebate applies in arrears, and lawyers may apply for a rebate from 1 July of the practising fee paid for the previous full year from 1 July to 30 June.

 To qualify for the rebate, you must show that:

-- your gross income (income before expenditure) from fees (or salary if you are an employee) for the tax year ended 31 March in that practising year was less than $40,000; and
+- your total income from ALL sources (this includes income received from government superannuation and/or government benefits) for the tax year ended 31 March in that practising year was less than $50,000; and

 - you worked, on average, fewer than 20 hours a week in that period.